WHAT YOU SHOULD KNOW:

-- You have chest pain, pounding or racing of your heart, or trouble breathing.
+- You have sudden chest pain, pounding or racing of your heart, or shortness of breath.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.